WICG/origin-agent-cluster/README.md

 * Per-realm: in this model, we would not check for the existence of other site-keyed realms within the browsing context group, and would always origin-isolate realms which request isolation, and never isolate ones that do not.
 * Per-user agent: in this model, we would keep a global list of all origins which have ever requested isolation, and consult this first whenever creating a new realm.

-The downside of the per-document model is that it leads to strange scenarios like `https://b.example.com/1` and `https://b.example.com/2` being in different agent clusters: one of them site-keyed, and the other origin-keyed.
+The downside of the per-realm model is that it leads to strange scenarios like `https://b.example.com/1` and `https://b.example.com/2` being in different agent clusters: one of them site-keyed, and the other origin-keyed.
 This is not desirable, as same-origin pages should not be isolated from each other by the origin isolation feature.

 The downside of the per-user agent model is that it makes it very hard for web application developers to roll back origin isolation.
 They essentially have to communicate to the user to restart their browser.